hodgesmr/milchick/README.md

 3. A small modal appears with the explanation.
 4. Click ✕ or press *Esc* to dismiss.

+## ❗ Validate every answer ❗

+Milchick relies on OpenAI’s large-language-model API.
+While the model is remarkably good at plain-language summaries, it can still:

+* omit nuance or context,
+* add plausible-sounding but incorrect details,
+* or misinterpret the author’s intent.

+**Always treat the popup as a draft, not an authoritative source.**
+If fidelity matters, read the original text yourself and verify any critical claims before sharing or acting on them.

 ## License

 All code is provided under the [BSD 3-Clause license](https://github.com/hodgesmr/milchick/blob/main/LICENSE).